x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDomain/setAttributes_en.md

 This function is used to modify the properties of the domain.

->**Note:**
->
-> - User must ensure that the group does not contain any data before deleting a replication group, otherwise the operation will fail.
-> - Changing "AutoSplit" will not affect the existing collection and collection space.

 ##PARAMETERS##

 options ( *object, required* )

-Modify the propertys of the domain through the options parameters:
+Modify the properties of the domain through the parameter "options":

--  Groups ( *string/array* ): All replication groups contained in the domain.
+-  Groups ( *string/array* ): The replication group contained in the domain.

+    When modifying the replication group contained in the domain, if it involves deleting the replication group, make sure that there is no data in the replication group, otherwise the operation will report an error.

     Format: `Groups: ['group1', 'group2']`

--  AutoSplit ( *boolean* ): Whether the domain is automatically split.
+-  AutoSplit ( *boolean* ): Whether to enable automatic segmentation, the default value is false, not enabled.

+    After this parameter is modified, it will only take effect for the newly created collection space and collection.

-   Format: `AutoSplit: true|false`
+    Format: `AutoSplit: true`

 ##RETURN VALUE##